Unbiased Binning for Fairness-aware Attribute Representation: Abstract

 \section{Abstract}

-Discretizing raw features into bucketized attribute representations is a popular step before sharing a dataset.
-It is, however, evident that this step can cause significant bias in data and amplify unfairness in downstream tasks.
+Discretizing raw features into bucketized attributes is a common step before sharing a dataset.
+However, this process can inadvertently introduce bias and amplify unfairness in downstream tasks.

-In this paper, we address this issue by introducing the unbiased binning problem that, given an attribute to bucketize, finds its closest discretization to equal-size binning that satisfies group parity across different buckets.
-Defining a small set of boundary candidates, we prove that unbiased binning must select its boundaries from this set.
-We then develop an efficient dynamic programming algorithm on top of the boundary candidates to solve the unbiased binning problem.

-Finding an unbiased binning may sometimes result in a high price of fairness, or it may not even exist, especially when group values follow different distributions.
-Considering that a small bias in the group ratios may be tolerable in such settings, we introduce the $\eps$-biased binning problem that bounds the group disparities across buckets to a small value $\eps$.
-We first develop a dynamic programming solution $\DP$ that finds the optimal binning in quadratic time.
-The $\DP$ algorithm, while polynomial, does not scale to very large settings.
-Therefore, we propose a practically scalable algorithm, based on local search ($\LS$), for $\eps$-biased binning.
-The key component of the $\LS$ algorithm is a divide-and-conquer ($\DnC$) algorithm that finds a near-optimal solution for the problem in near-linear time.
-We prove that $\DnC$ finds a valid solution for the problem unless none exists.
-The $\LS$ algorithm then initiates a local search, using the $\DnC$ solution as the upper bound, to find the optimal solution.
+In this paper, we address this issue by formulating the unbiased binning problem, which seeks bucketized attributes that satisfy group parity.
+We develop an efficient dynamic programming algorithm to solve this problem for equal-size binning.
+In practice, however, an unbiased binning may incur a high price of fairness or may not exist at all, particularly when group distributions differ substantially.
+To accommodate settings in which small deviations from perfect parity are acceptable, we introduce $\eps$-biased binning, which restricts group disparities across buckets to at most $\eps$.
+We first present a dynamic programming algorithm, $\DP$, that computes the optimal solution in quadratic time.
+Although polynomial, $\DP$ does not scale to large datasets.
+To address this limitation, we propose a practically scalable algorithm based on a local search strategy ($\LS$).
+A key component of $\LS$ is a divide-and-conquer algorithm ($\DnC$) that finds a solution in near-linear time.
+We prove that $\DnC$ always returns a valid solution whenever one exists.
+The $\LS$ algorithm then performs a local search, using the $\DnC$ solution as an upper bound, to find the optimal solution.
+Our $\LS$ and $\DnC$ algorithms are general and are not restricted to equal-size binning.

-In addition to theoretical analysis, we perform extensive experiments using real-world and synthetic datasets to validate our problem and evaluate our algorithms.
-Besides confirming the efficiency of the algorithms, our experiments verify that while fairness-unaware binning can generate biased attribute representations, this bias can be significantly reduced at a negligible price of fairness.
+To complement our theoretical analysis, we conduct extensive experiments on real-world and synthetic datasets.
+Besides confirming the efficiency of the algorithms, our experiments verify that while fairness-unaware binning can generate biased attribute representations, this bias can be significantly reduced with a negligible price of fairness.